gregdetre/healthyselfjournal/docs/reference/AUDIO_VOICE_RECOGNITION_WHISPER.md

 - PortAudio/macOS input device changed (e.g., Bluetooth headset turned off mid-session):
   - Symptoms: console warnings like `PaMacCore (AUHAL) ... '!obj'`, `err='-10851' Audio Unit: Invalid Property Value`, followed by `sounddevice.PortAudioError: Error opening InputStream: Internal PortAudio error [PaErrorCode -9986]`.
   - Behaviour: the app automatically retries devices/sample rates.
 If it recovers, you may see a notice such as “Input device uses 48000 Hz; adjusting.”
-  - If it still fails: fully disconnect the headset or select a working input in System Settings → Sound → Input, then rerun `uv run --active healthyselfjournal journal`.
+  - If it still fails: fully disconnect the headset or select a working input in System Settings → Sound → Input, then rerun `uv run --active healthyselfjournal journal cli`.
 Also close any apps that might be holding the microphone.

 ### Next steps